chef/chef-web-docs/content/debug.md

 * Each attribute value shown is the value that's set for that precedence level
 * `:not_present` is shown for any attribute precedence level that has no attributes

-### ignore_failure Method
+### ignore_failure method

-All resources share a set of common actions, attributes, and so on.
+All resources share a set of common actions, attributes, and other properties.
 Use the following attribute in a resource to help identify where an issue within a recipe may be located:

 | Attribute      | Description                                                                           |
 |----------------|---------------------------------------------------------------------------------------|